 When you meet Joseph, ask him… Does he prefer Boston’s Symphony Hall or Fenway Park?
 What is his favorite scotch?
 What’s the 4th of July like with the Boston Pops?

-A highly sought-after chamber musician, he is a former member of the Atlantic Brass Quintet, which garnered grand prizes at six international competitions during his tenure.
-He has performed with the Boston Symphony Brass Quintet, the Empire Brass, Burning River Brass, ALEA III, and at the Santa Fe, Buzzard’s Bay, and Newport Chamber Music Festivals.
+A highly sought-after chamber musician, Foley is a former member of the Atlantic Brass Quintet, which garnered grand prizes at six international competitions during his tenure.
+He has also performed with the Boston Symphony Brass Quintet, the Empire Brass, Burning River Brass, ALEA III, and at the Santa Fe, Buzzard’s Bay, and Newport Chamber Music Festivals.